About Us

 History of football in Pannal Ash

-As the team trained and played on Tewit Well Park they were originally going to be called “Tewit Well Park” however the staff at Pannal Ash Children’s Home (NCH Fairfield) approached Cliff to see if some of the boys from the home could play in the team.
-In return the team were able to use the home’s full sized football pitch (off Pannal Ash Road, opposite the current entrance to Rossett Sports Centre) and became Pannal Ash Junior Football Club.
+At first, the team trained and played on Tewit Well Park, and they were initially going to be called Tewit Well Park FC.
+However, the staff at Pannal Ash Children’s Home (NCH Fairfield) reached out to Cliff, asking if some of the boys from the home could join the team.
+In exchange, the club gained access to the home’s full-sized football pitch, located off Pannal Ash Road, opposite the current entrance to Rossett Sports Centre.
+It was then that the team adopted the name Pannal Ash Junior Football Club.

-The team enjoyed 3 seasons on the playing fields off Pannal Ash Road before moving to Almsford Playing Fields, which continues to be our home today.
+The club spent three enjoyable seasons playing on those fields before moving to Almsford Playing Fields, which has remained our home ever since.

 Almsford Playing Field